euclidianAce/lua_matrix/README.md

 	- [x] \_\_mod (? probably mod each element)
 	- [ ] \_\_pow (for integers)
 - [ ] Add metamethods to allow access of matrices using index notation (i.e. a[2][3] instead of a:get(2,3))
+	- This might be either impossible to do with only C or painstakingly hard
 - Different constructors for
 	- [x] Arbitrary Matrix initialized with a table of tables
 	- [x] Arbitrary Matrix initialized with a table of numbers and an int of rows
 	- [x] Identity Matrix of variable size
 	- [ ] Random Matrix
-- [ ] Iterators
+- [x] Iterators
-	- [ ] rows - each call returns a row as a table (or maybe as a matrix itself?)
+	- [x] rows - each call returns a row as a table
-	- [ ] columns - each call returns a column
+	- [x] columns - each call returns a column
-	- [ ] entries - each call returns a single element
+	- [x] entries - each call returns a single element
 - [ ] Map function to apply function to each element of a matrix
+- [ ] Better Error messages

 #### Long Term
 - [ ] Determinant method